-Derogatory items on your credit report can be a big problem for your finances.
-These negative marks can stay on your credit report and damage your credit scores for several years.
+Derogatory items on your credit reports can be a big problem for your finances.
+These negative marks can stay on your credit reports and damage your credit scores for several years.

 Derogatory items hurt your credit score and can impact your chances of getting approved for credit.